Binary Tree Interview Problems: 15 Across 6 Patterns

 Each pattern moves information through the tree differently.
 Preorder carries data downward.
 Postorder carries it upward.
 Level order processes nodes layer by layer.
 Recognize the mechanism, and the implementation follows from the pattern, not from memory.

 Most "top 15 tree problems" lists online are sorted by popularity or difficulty.
 That tells you nothing about why these problems are related or how solving one prepares you for another.
-Engineers who grind 40 tree problems still freeze on unfamiliar ones because they've practiced random problems, not patterns.
+Grinding 40 tree problems still leaves you freezing on unfamiliar ones because you've practiced random problems, not patterns.
 Group by pattern instead, and the skills from problem 1 directly transfer to problem 2 in the same group.

 Preorder & postorder: The traversal core